Qolors/FeedCord/FeedCord/docs/reference.md

 ### Property References

 - **RssUrls**: The list of RSS Feeds you want to get posts from.
 You need **at least 1 Url** here.
-- **DiscordWebhookUrl**: The created Webhook from your designated Discord Text Channel. *Not Optional*
+- **DiscordWebhookUrl**: The created Webhook from your designated Discord Text Channel.
 - **RssCheckIntervalMinutes**: How often you want to check for new Posts from all of your Url feeds in minutes.
+- **EnableAutoRemove**: If set to true - Feedcord will kick a Url out of the list after 3 failed attempts to parse the content.
 - **AvatarUrl**: The displayed icon for the bot.
 - **AuthorIcon**: The icon displayed for the Author.
 - **AuthorName**: Display name of Author.